Green Party of Canada candidates in the 2004 Canadian federal election: Haliburton—Kawartha Lakes—Brock: Tim Holland

 Tim Holland was born in Guelph, Ontario, in 1974.
 He has a Bachelor of Arts degree in political science from Trent University and is an accomplished professional entertainer, performing nationally and internationally under the name "Foolesque."
 He has also been an activist with organizations such as the Ontario Public Interest Research Group (OPIRG).
 He joined the Green Party in 1999 and has been a Green candidate in two federal elections and one provincial election.

 Holland represented the Green Party at the 2003 Peterborough Pride Parade and indicated his support for same-sex marriage.
 He opposed election finance reforms introduced by the government of Jean Chrétien in 2003, arguing that people should be allowed to donate as much to political parties as they choose.
 In 2004, he described the Green Party as the most economically conservative electoral option and said he wanted to work toward Canada becoming debt-free.

 Holland was the campaign manager for Green Party candidate Brent Wood in the 2006 federal election.

 Hamilton Mountain: Jo Pavlov

 Pavlov is a computer technician, and worked for the Hamilton-Wentworth District School Board at the time of the election.
-She was 32 years old in 2004.
-While a high school student, she had a co-op placement in Sheila Copps's constituency office.
+They were 32 years old in 2004.
+While a high school student, they had a co-op placement in Sheila Copps's constituency office.

 Pavlov is an advocate for A Better Way To Live and is a member of the childfree movement, which argues that people without children are more likely to pursue environmentally friendly lifestyles.
-She received 1,378 votes, finishing fourth in a field of five candidates.
+They received 1,378 votes, finishing fourth in a field of five candidates.
 The winner was Beth Phinney of the Liberal Party of Canada.

 Pavlov made the following comment in the 2003 Ontario election: "Forget what you think you know about the Green Party.
 This isn’t a party of Birkenstock-wearing tree-huggers – those old stereotypes are a thing of the past."